-What is Associate’s in Women’s Health of the Mahoning Valley doing to help avoid the spread of COVID-19?
+What is the team at Associates in Women’s Health of the Mahoning Valley doing to help avoid the spread of COVID-19?

 We are regularly disinfecting all of our office surfaces and have hand sanitizers in our waiting room and in each of our exam rooms.
 Our medical and administrative staff is also regulating that no more than 10 patients can be in our waiting room at one time.
 We look forward to continuing to provide excellent OBGYN & pre-natal patient care while adhering to the CDC recommended guidelines.

-The health and safety of our patients is most important as we monitor the COVID-19 outbreak.
-The practice of Rodney Hill OBGYN, Associate’s in Women’s Health of the Mahoning Valley, is currently open and seeing patients.
+The health and safety of our patients are most important as we monitor the COVID-19 outbreak.
+The practice of Rodney Hill OBGYN, Associates in Women’s Health of the Mahoning Valley, is currently open and seeing patients.